aht/whatisgit/README.md

 ====

-a presentation about git, the stupid content tracker, for the novice and the semi-experience git user.
+a presentation about git, the stupid content tracker, for the novice and the semi-experienced git user.

 topics: git design, internals, basic and some immediate usage.